Restaurants in Marrakech

 Telephone: 0)24 432149

 This restored riad is a wonderful venue for a romantic dinner.
 The back garden is the best place to eat, its walls decorated in Majorelle Garden blue and encircling a central swimming pool.
 Candle-lit tables and rose petals accompany a set menu of nouvelle Marocain; familiar meals with a fresh twist.
 Try the beef tagine with figs and walnuts, cooked with cinnamon and argan oil.
 Live yet subtle Gnaoua and Andalusian music completes the ambient scene.
-Open Tuesday to Sunday 12pm to 3pm, 7.30pm 11pm.
-Reservations recommended, alcohol served.
+Open Tuesday to Sunday 12pm to 3pm, 7:30pm to 11pm.
+Reservations recommended.
+Alcohol served.

 Address: 81 Dar el Bacha